philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 ## Large Scenes

-> TODO: Implement in the acceleration structure PR.
-We can make this more doable by removing the need to build the BVH super quick.
-Instead, just the camera rotating around the Y axis to survey the entire scene.

 Objective is to reach as many atoms as possible, until your GPU runs out of memory.

 A large number of 100k atom cubes, each with a random orientation.
 All packed in a grid, with a spacing to ensure they don't overlap.
 This hits the pain points of partial filling that waste memory, therefore being a realistic example of achievable atom count.